Operational workforce planning

 Practical approaches to workforce planning

-However, this current guide provides a summary of how you can complete workforce planning using the analyse, plan, do, review method.
-It gives you important questions to answer and key tasks for you to do to.
-This will help you to pull together a clear picture of what your organisation looks like now and support you to plan for the future by completing some of the key tasks.
+Our ‘Practical approaches to workforce planning’ supports workforce planning using the analyse, plan, do, review method.
+These resources have been designed to help you to pull together a clear picture of what your organisation looks like now so you can think about and plan for the future by completing some of the key tasks.

 Worked examples for commissioning the workforce to support people with a learning disability and/or autistic people